HTMOT : Hierarchical Topic Modelling Over Time: Experimental setup

-Finally, we have training parameters. \begin{itemize} \item The batch size : the number of documents seen per iteration\footnote{Its sole purpose is to help graph the various statistics by averaging over the batch.}. \item Iterations\footnote{In the code Iterations=Iterations*epochs.
-Epoch only defines when to save checkpoints.} : how many batches we will go through during training. \item SGI (Stop Growth Iteration) : a point at which node new nodes won't be created. \begin{itemize} \item Set SGI $<$ Iterations to ensure that the last topic to be created has time to converge. \end{itemize} \end{itemize}
+Finally, we have training parameters.
+Iterations : how many batches we will go through during training.
+SGI (Stop Growth Iteration) : a point at which node new nodes won't be created.
+Set SGI $<$ Iterations to ensure that the last topic to be created has time to converge.

-Table \ref{tab:param} defines the value of each parameter for the models we will present in the next section.
+Table \ref{tab:param} defines the value of each parameter used to perform our experiments.